fivethirtyeight/data/police-locals/README.md

-### Police residence data
+# Police Residence

-The raw data behind the story, [Most Police Don’t Live In The Cities They Serve](http://fivethirtyeight.com/datalab/most-police-dont-live-in-the-cities-they-serve/)
+This folder contains data behind the story [Most Police Don’t Live In The Cities They Serve](http://fivethirtyeight.com/datalab/most-police-dont-live-in-the-cities-they-serve/).

 Includes the cities with the 75 largest police forces, with the exception of Honolulu for which data is not available.
 All calculations are based on data from the U.S. Census.